Tony Jones Jr.: Arizona Cardinals

 but re-signed to the practice squad two days later.
 He signed a reserve/future contract on January 8, 2024.
 He was released following an injury on August 27, 2024.

-On December 18, 2024, the Cardinals re–signed Jones to their practice squad.
+On December 18, 2024, the Cardinals re–signed Jones Jr. to their practice squad.

 Arlington Renegades

-On May 7, 2025, Jones signed with the Arlington Renegades of the United Football League (UFL).
+On May 7, 2025, Jones Jr. signed with the Arlington Renegades of the United Football League (UFL).

+BC Lions

+On January 26, 2026, Jones Jr. left the Renegades to sign with the BC Lions of the Canadian Football League (CFL).
+On May 12, 2026, Jones Jr. was released by the Lions as part of their initial round of preseason roster cuts but was re-signed nine days later.
+On May 25, he was released again following the Lions first 2026 preseason game.